Statement

 Biography

 Hancock’s education, interdisciplinary interests, and career history have informed her current art-making practice.
-She studied art and philosophy to explore life’s deeper meaning.
+She studied art and philosophy at the University of Southern California, College of Chalreston and Columbia University.
 Her engagement with spiritual themes has had broad impact, garnering the attention of inspired thinkers.
 Her artwork was referenced in The Spiritual in Art, a 2015 thesis written by Yale Divinity student Betsy Moss.
 Hancock has fostered the opportunity for greater conversation around sacred topics.
 She founded Children’s Prayers for the People, an international, non-denominational, arts-based project that invites children aged 4-18 to share their art among communities of varying faiths, languages, and lifestyles.
 As a natural extension of her aesthetic integrity and creative experimentation, Hancock pursued successful careers as both art dealer and bespoke interior designer in Manhattan while devoting herself to full-time art making and raising two boys.

 Hancock cultivates a deep respect for nature, and is committed to the conservation of wildlife and historic and natural landmarks.
 She has travelled extensively within the US and abroad to explore special locales, and has rendered over two dozen UNESCO World Heritage Sites in nine countries.
 She was awarded an Artist Residency by Arte Studio Ginestrelle to paint in Assisi, Italy, and was invited by the United States Department of Interiors to paint California’s Whiskeytown Recreational Area and Yosemite National Park.
 She was sponsored by the eco-conscious apparel brand BUFF.

-Her work resides in many private collections, and has been featured in exhibitions at venues including Katonah Museum of Art and Chroma Fine Arts Gallery in Katonah, NY; Downing Yudain in Stamford, CT; Red Fox Gallery in Pound Ridge, NY; The Carriage Barn Art Center in New Canaan, CT; The US Dept of Interiors in Whiskeytown, CA; Gallery 360 Tellus in Lancaster, PA; 123 Main Street and Wingspread Gallery in Northeast Harbor, ME; Lindhurst Gallery in Los Angeles, CA, Pleiades Gallery and Ceres Gallery in New York, NY.
+Her work resides in many private collections, and has been featured in exhibitions at venues including Hollis Taggart Gallery, Spanierman Modern, NYC; the Katonah Museum of Art and Chroma Fine Arts Gallery in Katonah, NY; Downing Yudain in Stamford, CT; The Hill-Stead Museum Farmington CT, Red Fox Gallery in Pound Ridge, NY; The Carriage Barn Art Center in New Canaan, CT; The US Dept of Interiors in Whiskeytown, CA; Gallery 360 Tellus in Lancaster, PA; 123 Main Street and Wingspread Gallery in Northeast Harbor, ME; Lindhurst Gallery in Los Angeles, CA, Pleiades Gallery and Ceres Gallery in New York, NY.
 Hancock has contributed to the vibrancy of art organizations close to her heart.
 She has served as Creative Director and a Board Member for Art in Store in Katonah, New York.
 She has twice curated Art Show Bedford in New York, and has been a Co-Chair and Advisory Committee Member of Global Fine Art Awards (GFAA).
 Inness Hancock lives and works in Bedford, NY and Northeast Harbor, Maine.

 Education